Part 3: Access Reports and Graphs

 5. Click OK to accept your change and to close the Properties Browser.

-1. Click Refresh (F5) () in the access report toolbar.
-You also have the option of clicking F5 on your keyboard to refresh a report.
+2. Click Refresh (F5) () in the Access report toolbar.
+You also have the option of selecting the F5 key to refresh a report.

-2. Compare your new data to your old data.
-You have the same number of accesses but your durations are longer.
+3. Compare your new data to your old data.
+You have the same number of accesses, but your durations are longer.

-In the access report toolbar, clicking Report Units () opens the Units dialog box that allows you to change the units of measure for the report.
+In the Access report toolbar, clicking Report Units () opens the Units dialog box that allows you to change the units of measure for the report.
 The Units dialog box will display all dimensions relevant to the report.
+Change the Access report's time dimension to minutes.

 1. Click Report Units () in the report toolbar.